 The purpose of the settlement is to safeguard the thousand-year-old Tibetan culture.
 Here, every year,

-thousands of people of all nationalities meet to attend conferences and seminars on Tibetan religion and medicine.
+Thousands of people of all nationalities come together to attend conferences and seminars on Tibetan religion and medicine.

-Always a borderland, the Amiata is still today a crossroads and home to different religions that have left traces of their passage. the mystical place par excellence is the area of Monte Labbro, reign, in the second half of the 800 of the Amiata Messiah, David Lazzaretti who sculpted in his followers who had hoped for a spiritual and social renewal, a tower on the coma of the monte, with a church and a hermitage, recently restored.
-It was chosen by Davide Lazzaretti as the seat of the Jurisdidical community he founded.
+Always a borderland, Amiata is still today a crossroads and home to different religions that have left traces of their passage. the mystical place par excellence is the area of Monte Labbro, reign in the second half of the 19th century of the Messiah of the Amiata, David Lazzaretti who sculpted with his followers who had hoped for a spiritual and social renewal, a tower on the coma of the mountain, with a church and a hermitage, recently restored.
+It was chosen by Davide Lazzaretti as the seat of the jurisdictional community he founded.
 From here you can enjoy a magnificent view of the surrounding valleys.

 MONASTERY OF SILOE

 The Monastery of the Incarnation of the Siloe community.
-In the Old Testament, Siloe was a swimming pool near Jerusalem, considered sacred, with whose waters Jesus healed a blind man: the farm given to the monks, on which stands the monasterial complex, was called "Piscine" due to the presence of a spring!
-Hence the idea of naming Siloe the new Cistercian monastery, founded in 2001 by the will of six monks, confident in the next and in the power of prayer, and thanks to the generosity of those who are constantly offering their work for the completion of the monastery.
+In the Old Testament Siloe was a swimming pool near Jerusalem, considered sacred, with whose waters Jesus healed a blind man: the farm donated to the monks, on which the monastery complex stands, was called "Piscine" due to the presence of a spring!
+Hence the idea of naming the new Cistercian monastery in Siloe, built in 2001 by the will of six monks, confident in their neighbor and in the power of prayer, and thanks to the generosity of those who are constantly offering their work for the completion of the monastery.

-The project is by an architect from Bergamo, Edoardo Milesi, expert in environmental protection, specialized in bio-architecture, as well as winner in 2006 of the Legambiente Renewable Energy Award.
-Analyzing the characteristics and immersing themselves in the meaning of medieval architecture, Milesi designed a complex respecting the traditions of the ancient Benedictine rule, although aesthetically renewed
+The project is by an architect from Bergamo, Edoardo Milesi, expert in environmental protection, specialized in bioarchitecture, as well as winner in 2006 of the Legambiente Award for Renewable Energy.
+Analyzing the characteristics and immersing yourself in the meaning of medieval architecture, Milesi has designed a complex respecting the traditions of the ancient Benedictine rule, albeit aesthetically renewed

-The wrought iron cross, recognizable symbol of the mountain, was built as a remembrance of the Holy Year of 1900, following the will of Pope Leo XIII who wanted Croci to be erected on the highest peaks of Italy.
-From the cross, on clear days, you can see the Ligurian mountains, the Tuscan-Emilian Apennines and the mountain ranges of the Marche and Puglia and those of Corsica.
-Destroyed by the Germans in 1944, it was erected for the second time in 1946 and illuminated on August 26 with ten thousand light bulbs from the same hand of Pope Pius XII, who from Rome lit the Cross.
+The wrought iron cross, a recognizable symbol of the mountain, was built to commemorate the Holy Year of 1900, following the will of Pope Leo XIII who wanted Crosses to be erected on the highest peaks in Italy.
+On clear days, from the cross you can see the Ligurian mountains, the Tuscan-Emilian Apennines and the mountain ranges of the Marche and Puglia and those of Corsica.
+Destroyed by the Germans in 1944, it was erected for the second time in 1946 and illuminated on August 26 with ten thousand bulbs from the same hand as Pope Pius XII, who lit the Cross from Rome.